ReSpeak/tsdeclarations/ts3protocol.md

      64 bytes : 'n', an unsigned BigInteger
      04 bytes : 'level' a u32
     100 bytes : Server stuff := [A2]

+Note:
+- Sometimes, instead of sending an init with step 3, the server responds with an init that contains 127 as step number.
+In that case, the client has to restart the connection by sending packet 0 again.

 ## 2.5 Packet 4 (Client -> Server)
      04 bytes : Version of the TeamSpeak client as timestamp